-However, there is a structure called the Wysong structure located in the middle of Sumter and Citrus Counties, downstream of Lake Panasoffkee.
-In periods of low flow or normal flow, the structure conserves water, and in periods of high flows, the structure becomes fully lowered.
+However, a Wysong structure is located in the middle of Sumter and Citrus Counties downstream of Lake Panasoffkee.
+In periods of low flow or normal flow, the structure conserves water, and in periods of high flow, the structure becomes fully lowered.
 Unfortunately, this means that Wysong becomes useless to the river flow during high flow periods and cannot help.

 Withlacoochee River Florida Camping

 At the Withlacoochee River Park, you will find many camping sites, from RV sites to cabins, regular tent sites, and primitive camping sites.
-The traditional tent sites are a bit secluded and are great if you would prefer some privacy.
+The traditional tent sites are a bit secluded and great if you prefer privacy.

-The primitive tent area is quite an experience and is far from the RV campsites.
-In addition, the park has showers and restrooms that are well maintained.
+The primitive tent area is quite an experience far from the RV campsites.
+In addition, the park has showers and restrooms that are well-maintained.
 As a result, visitors to the Withlacoochee park can be confident of a peaceful camping experience.

-There is an impressive trail system and a lot of space at the campgrounds.
-If you want the most serene stay at the camp, you should consider a weekday, because more people come to spend time here during the weekends.
+There is a unique trail system and a lot of space at the campgrounds.
+If you want the most serene stay at the camp, you should consider a weekday, because more people come to spend time here on weekends.
 However, you can come on weekends if you feel social and would not mind making a friend or two.

 For a great view, climb the breathtaking tower.
 It may be challenging to navigate the check-in office for trailers and RVs, so it is advisable to go to the site first and then walk to the office area.

 Withlacoochee River Things to Do